 Kight enrolled at COA in 2012, straight out of high school.
 “For the first year, I went without knowing what I wanted to do,” Kight said.

-When COA opened its fourth campus, the Regional Aviation & Technical Training Center (RATTC) in Currituck County, Kight enrolled in the program.
+When COA opened its fourth campus, the Regional Aviation & Technical Training Center (now named COA – Currituck), Kight enrolled in the program.

 He is now working with his father at DRS Technologies Inc., which contracts with the U.S. Coast Guard.